blinksh/blink/docs/advanced/advanced-mosh.md

 Mosh, a portmanteau word for mobile shell, is a terminal connection program that facilitates persistent shell sessions in less-than-ideal network situations.
 If you have a low-bandwidth or intermittent connection, switch between multiple devices or ISPs or even use devices with sporadic Internet access you will be able to maintain consistent shell sessions with Mosh.

-Mosh accomplishes this feat by using the UDP-based state-synchronization protocol ([SSP](https://en.wikipedia.org/wiki/Mosh_(software)#Roaming)), which isn't bound to a particular network connection.
+Mosh accomplishes this feat by using the UDP-based state-synchronisation protocol ([SSP](https://en.wikipedia.org/wiki/Mosh_(software)#Roaming)), which isn't bound to a particular network connection.
 SSP keeps the client and server in sync, while predictive local echo can "guess" what will be displayed after the user presses a key.
 This approach reduces input latency and transfers fewer bytes of data over the wire.

 Mosh isn't just for mobile devices.
 Ever have to connect to a SSH server in another continent?
 Sometimes the input latency is so high on international SSH connections that editing files and typing on the command line can be a frustrating experience.
 Mosh can significantly decrease your latency and improve your worldwide server connections.